jcornaz/impacted/README.md

 **The following features may receive breaking changes or be removed in a patch release!**

-* `unstable-v3` `v3` module, an exploration of what could be the next major version of the API
+* `unstable-v3`: enable the `v3` module containing an exploration of what could be the next major version of the API
-* `unstable-v3-aabb` Axis-Aligned-Bounding-Box shape for the v3 module
+* `unstable-v3-aabb`: Axis-Aligned-Bounding-Box shape for the `v3` module